Multiscale scattered data analysis in samplet coordinates: Classical multiscale method

-In practice, the multiscale approximation process begins with a coarse set of points, where the approximation problem \eqref{eq:interpolant} is solved.
+In practice, the multiscale approximation process begins with a small set of points, where the approximation problem \eqref{eq:interpolant} is solved.
 Next, the error function \eqref{eq:residuals} is computed, and finally, the latter is approximated at a finer scale.
-Interpolating the residual at level $\ell$ can be written in the following form:
+The coefficients of the residual correction at level $\ell$ can be computed by solving